iamjp7/Data-Structure/README.md

 # Data-Structure
 hello,
-      basic implementation and standard code, ralated to data structure
+      this is basic implementation and standard code, ralated to data structure